non-fiction

 In January 2019 I took a trip to Gran Canaria.
 It was the last time I travelled alone.
 I was so afraid of everyone.
 I was so scared someone was going to kill me, or take me, and how I would never be able to get off this weird, volcanic island.

-I don’t want to feel that my body is in the same state of being ready for a fight or flight, because I don’t know what or who I should be fighting or fleeing from.
+A state of fight or flight, but I don’t know what or who I should be fighting or fleeing from.
+(All I know is fighting my body, and fleeing myself.)

-While I am writing this, the air is heavy with the promise of rain, a white man that is sitting behind me says: “Fuck, I’m so happy.”
-And I realize there isn’t a single bone in my body that wants men to feel happy.
+While I am writing this, the air is heavy with the promise of rain, a man that is sitting behind me says: “Fuck, I’m so happy.”
+And I realise there isn’t a single bone in my body that wants men to feel happy.
 I hereby declare the end of Hot Girl Summer.

 You may also like